alexjscodes/audiocontroller/README.md

 # Simple Audio Controller
+## NOTE: You must have Node.JS for this to run!
 This application is a simple web-socket/web server that will let you control your computer's audio basically through IP.
 The project will get more modern soon, as this is just a little thing I made to control my speakers when I'm away from the PC.
 ## Install Guide
 First, download this repository as a ZIP file.
 Before you extract it, initialize your Node.JS project.
 Go in the directory you will be working on and execute this in your terminal.